 Help, Don’t Harass

-If you’re trying to attract strangers to your website that have never heard of your company before, they’re really not going to care about you winning the employer of the year award.
+If you’re trying to attract strangers to your website that have never heard of your company before, they’re really not going to care about you winning the Employer of the Year award.
 They’re not going to care about how much square footage you’ve just taken over.
-And they sure as heck aren’t going to be interested in your stinking 20% off sale on your racks this particular month.
+And they sure aren’t going to be interested in your stinking 20% off sale on your racks this month.

-Make sure that you’re sharing helpful, educational content that has more universal, broad-based appeal.
+Ensure you’re sharing helpful, educational content with more universal, broad-based appeal.

 If you think about the three stages most people go through – awareness, consideration, and decision-making – in that early awareness stage, your prospects are doing research on broad-based problems.